jonwestfall/uncle-jons-bank/README.md

 ## 🎯 Purpose

 The goal is to teach kids about money through experience — without handing over actual bank accounts.
-Children get balances, budgets, and interest — while parents control transactions, set savings goals, and approve (or deny) withdrawals.
+Children get balances, interest, and basic financial products like CDs — while parents control transactions, set savings goals, and approve (or deny) withdrawals.

 ---

 ## 🧩 Core Features (MVP)

 ### 👨‍👩‍👧‍👦 Accounts & Access
-- Multiple parent/guardian accounts per child, each with roles:
+- Multiple parent/guardian accounts per child, each with permission levels, making it possible to have:
   - **Viewer**: can see activity
   - **Depositor**: can add funds
   - **Approver**: can approve withdrawals
-- Children have their own logins with a simplified UI
+- Children have their own logins with a simplified UI through a secret code.

 ### 💸 Banking & Ledger
 - One main balance per child
-- Optional **buckets** (spending, saving, giving)
-- Optional **locked savings** (e.g., “CD-style” accounts)
+- Ability to accept offers on Certificates of Deposit (CDs) given by parents.
-- Daily **compound interest**, with optional **bonus tiers** or promotions
+- Daily **compound interest**, with optional **bonus tiers** or promotions (Parents can change interest rates at any time)
 - Full ledger of transactions: amount, memo, date, creator, type, promo ID (optional)

 ### 💰 Certificate Deposits